bstaple1/MTGA_Draft_17Lands/README.md

     - The "All" column lists the card rating for the "All Decks" filter.
 This is visible regardless of the Deck Filter option chosen.
         - The last column will list the card rating for the chosen Deck Filter option.
         - The card rating is derived from the Games in Hand Win Rate, Average Last Seen At, and Improvement When Drawn fields from 17 Lands.
 The individual values can be seen by clicking on the card in the table.
-        - For Premier drafts, the pack 1, pick 1 card isn't available in the logs.
+        - For Premier and Traditional drafts, P1P1 doesn't appear in the logs until after P1P2.
+Use the Card Compare feature to perform the card analysis.

 - Missing Cards Table: This table will list the cards missing from a pack that's already been seen.

     - The user's chosen card will have an asterisk next to the name.
-    - For premier drafts, the missing cards from pack 1, pick 1 will not be available.

 - Deck Stats Table: This table lists the card distribution and total for creatures, noncreatures, and all cards.